 Lease obligations that a company pays to the lesser in the short term also come under current liability.
 There are two types of leases – Capital Lease and Operating lease.
 The nature of the lease depends on the risk and benefits.

-These are the expenses have been accrued or recognized but yet to be paid to the supplier.
-A company keeps on recording these expenses under current liabilities and pays it off as and when it becomes due.
+These are the expenses that have been accrued or recognized but are yet to be paid to the supplier.
+A company keeps a record of accrued expenses under current liabilities and pays them off as and when it becomes due.

 Also known as dividend declared, it is a liability for the company and has to be paid within the due date.
-Value of the liability would depend on the amount that the company declares and due date on which the company pays it.
+The value of the liability would depend on the amount that the company declares and the due date on which the company pays it.
 Unless the company pays it, it comes on the liability side of the balance sheet.

 Accounting of Current Liability

 After a company gets an economic benefit, which it must pay for within a year, then it must record a credit entry (journal entry) for a current liability.
 For instance, a company needs to pay external auditors $10,000 in the next 60 days for the tax preparation services.
 Initially, the company must record a debit entry for $10,000 to the audit services expense account.
-Company will pass the corresponding credit entry to other current liabilities account.
-After the company makes a payment of $10,000, it needs to pass a debit entry for other current liabilities account and a credit to the cash account.
+The company will pass the corresponding credit entry to other current liabilities accounts.
+After the company makes a payment of $10,000, it needs to pass a debit entry for other current liabilities accounts and a credit to the cash account.

 Analysis of Current Liability